harrystech/arthur-redshift-etl/README.md

 ### Using `develop` of `setup.py`

-Re-install the ETL code after pulling a new version.
-(Especially changes in scripts may not get picked up until you do.)
+When you pull a new version of Arthur, you should re-install the ETL code.
+This is especially important to pick up changes in the scripts!
 ```shell
 pip3 install -r requirements.txt
 python3 setup.py develop